San Salvador (volcano): Geology

+1917 eruption

+The most recent eruption occurred on June 7, 1917.
+Rated as a VEI-3 on the volcanic explosivity index, it was classified as a Strombolian-type eruption that erupted ash on the SW slope of the volcano as well as a basaltic lava flow.

+At 6:55pm local time, a strong 6.5 magnitude earthquake struck San Salvador.
+About 35 minutes later at 7:30pm local time, another large 6.4 earthquake struck the city.
+These earthquakes were devastating to San Salvador with heavy damage to most buildings and fires that raged out of control.
+Shortly after the second earthquake, the eruption began.
+Several fissures opened on the northwest flank of the volcano.
+The crater lake at the summit was completely evaporated within a month.
+The eruption created the small scoria cone (Boqueroncito) which is (≈30–40 m) high.
+Activity continued intermittently until it ended in November of 1917.

 Boquerón edifice

 The main edifice, known as the Boquerón edifice, formed between 700 and 1,000 years ago, filling up a former caldera.
 The crescent-shaped ridge on the northeast side of the volcano is a remnant of the caldera rim.
 The lavas of the Boquerón edifice contain more alkali elements and iron oxide than the lavas of the older edifice.
 Around 800 years ago, the present day crater was formed in a violent explosion.
 The crater, which gives it the present name (Boquerón means "big mouth" in Spanish) is 1.5 km in diameter and 500m deep.
 Within the crater around the upper walls, crops are cultivated by the locals who live on the volcano.

 The magma chamber which the volcano sits upon contains a number of fissures which protrude along the flanks and sides of the volcano.
 The northwest (N40W) fissure has been the most active recently, with such significant eruptive events, such as the Loma Caldera eruption which buried the ancient village of Ceren and the eruption of El Playon (1658–71) which buried the town of Nexapa.
 The citizens relocated to Nejapa and nowadays the eruption is celebrated annually.

 The most recent eruption in 1917 caused a flank eruption on the volcano along the N40W fissure.
 During this eruption, the crater lake inside the Boquerón evaporated and a cinder cone appeared, christened 'Boqueroncito'.